 Rebecca Anderson

-Multimedia Journalist • Photographer • Social Media Producer
+Digital Journalist • Social Media Producer • Photographer

 United States

-Rebecca Anderson, 32, is a driven reporter & producer with a background in digital, broadcast, social and print media.
+Rebecca Anderson is an accomplished reporter and producer with a versatile background spanning digital, broadcast, social, and print media.

-In 2018, Rebecca earned her Master of Science degree from the Columbia University Graduate School of Journalism.
-In 2015, she graduated from Towson University with a Bachelor of Science degree in mass communications and a focus in journalism and creative writing.
+She holds a Master of Science from the Columbia University Graduate School of Journalism (2018) and a Bachelor of Science in Mass Communications from Towson University (2015), where she focused on journalism and creative writing.

-Rebecca's work has been published in Good Morning America, GMA3: WYNTK, ABC News, ABC News Live, The Long Island Herald, Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group; Long Island and Park Evaluations, LLC.
+Rebecca’s bylines have appeared across Good Morning America, GMA3: What You Need to Know, ABC News, ABC News Live, The Long Island Herald, Long Island Pulse Magazine, Long Beach Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group, and Park Evaluations, LLC.

 Portfolio